'Wild Hearts' directors discuss the global monster hunter trade

 Previously a genre primarily adored by the Japanese market, it never really seemed to find its footing with Western markets until World, which shaved away several of the game’s complexities and eccentricities, and perhaps more importantly, launched on something that wasn’t a portable console.

-But five years after releasing a well-received sequel to Toukiden, it seems like Omega Force has almost completely back to the drawing board for its next foray into the genre, with the hope of earning the respect of the millions of people that have been so taken with Monster Hunter in the last decade.
+But five years after releasing a well-received sequel to Toukiden, it seems like Omega Force has almost completely gone back to the drawing board for its next foray into the genre, with the hope of earning the respect of people that have been so taken with Monster Hunter in the last decade.

 Standing in the Shadows of the Colossus